flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### Image captions

 Every screenshot should have a [caption](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html#tag-screenshots) briefly describing it.
 Captions should only be one sentence and not end with a full stop.
+Don't start them with a number.

 ## Release Notes